-I receive phone calls and emails often from Lake Tahoe home buyers looking to purchase a cabin in the mountains.
-The word cabin means different things to different people, from those made of logs and in the middle of nowhere, to a chalet next to the ski resorts.
-Some buyers are intrigued when looking at Lake Tahoe real estate when they see US Forest Service cabins for sale.
-Perhaps you weren’t aware that it was possible to purchase a cabin, so here is some information to consider.
+Our Team receive phone calls and emails often from Lake Tahoe home buyers looking to purchase a cabin in the mountains.
+The word “cabin” means different things to different people, from those made of logs and in the middle of nowhere, to a modern chalet next to the ski resorts.
+Some buyers are intrigued when looking at Lake Tahoe real estate when they see US Forest Service cabins for sale and perhaps weren’t even aware that it was possible to purchase one of these quaint cabins.
+So here is some information to consider.

 Owning a Forest Service Cabin